Ecwid/ecwid-api-docs/includes/_store_profile.md

 profileUpdated | string | Date of the latest changes in store information, e.g. `2014-10-15 16:54:11 +0400`
 categoriesUpdated | string | Date of the latest changes in store categories, e.g. `2014-10-19 12:23:12 +0400`
 discountCouponsUpdated | string | Date of the latest changes in store discount coupons, e.g. `2014-10-19 12:23:12 +0400`
+abandonedSalesUpdated | string | Date of the latest changes to abandoned carts in a store, e.g. `2014-10-19 12:23:12 +0400`

 ### Errors